iomiras/diagram_code_auditor/README.md

-# Diagram and Code Alignment Tool
+# Diagram and Code Alignment Tool `diagram-code-auditor`

 This tool ensures that Python code and diagrams remain synchronized by validating the consistency of class definitions and methods during the development workflow.
 It integrates with `pre-commit` to prevent discrepancies between code and diagram files from being committed.